terryc129/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 how to do the calls and when to add them (when copy has been reworked, also maybe after `en` a/b test)

 formatting with {{strong}} etc., adding GridIcons, ...

+IMO all of the Translation section can be distilled down to a very brief sentence (e.g. "regular Calypso guidelines apply: minimize string churn*, use proper formatting and component interpolation (cf. i18n-calypso) when needed")